ICC 2020: Workshop Information

-Karen Evans-Romaine (Ph.D., University of Michigan) is Professor of Russian in the Department of German, Nordic, & Slavic, University of Wisconsin–Madison, and Director of the UW-Madison Russian Flagship program.
+Karen Evans-Romaine (Ph.D., University of Michigan) is Professor of Russian and Associate Chair of the Department of German, Nordic, & Slavic, University of Wisconsin–Madison, and Director of the UW-Madison Russian Flagship program.
 She is co-author of the Russian-language textbook Golosa and co-editor of volumes on the Language Flagship and contemporary Russian culture.

 Maria D. Lekic (American Councils for International Education, Russian Overseas Flagship)

-Maria D. Lekic (Ph.D., Slavic, University of Pennsylvania) is Academic Director of the Russian Overseas Flagship in Almaty and now retired as associate professor of Russian at the University of Maryland.
+Maria D. Lekic (Ph.D., Slavic, University of Pennsylvania) is Academic Director of the Russian Overseas Flagship in Almaty and associate professor of Russian (retired) at the University of Maryland.
 She is author or co-author of several research studies and major textbooks used today in the U.S.